endlos99/xdt99/doc/MANUAL.md

 ### Working with BASIC Programs

-TI BASIC and TI Extended BASIC programs are usually entered in listing format, i.e., as text.
-Internally, however, BASIC programs are stored in token format, which is a binary format.
-Disks and cassettes also store the internal format.
+TI BASIC and TI Extended BASIC programs are usually entered in _listing format_, i.e., as text.
+Internally, however, BASIC programs are stored in _token format_, which is a binary format.
+Disks and cassettes also store the binary format.

 The `xbas99` BASIC tool can convert TI BASIC and TI Extended BASIC programs from one format into the other format.

-The TI BASIC program `nim.bas` in the `examples/` directory is in listing format, just as if we typed it in from a home computer magazine from the 80s.
-To convert this into a program we can load and run in TI BASIC, we must tokenize the listing with the create option `-c`.
+The TI BASIC program `nim.bas` in the `examples/` directory is in listing format, just as if we typed a listing printed in a 80's home computer magazine into our home computer.
+To convert this into a program that we can load and run, we must tokenize the listing with the optional create option `-c`.

     $ xbas99.py -c nim.bas
+    $ xbas99.py nim.bas

 To run the resulting file `nim.prg` in an emulator, we again create a disk image